StuartsProjects/StuartsProjects.github.io/_posts/2020-06-11-LoRa®-receiver-automatic-frequency-control.md

 ### Automatic Frequency Control

 There is another partial solution to dealing with these frequency differences between devices at low bandwidths, you can use a form of automatic frequency correction (AFC).
-When a packet is received the LoRa receiver will produce an estimate of the frequency difference between the transmitted packet and the frequency the receiver is operating on.
+When a packet is received the LoRa® receiver will produce an estimate of the frequency difference between the transmitted packet and the frequency the receiver is operating on.
 This frequency error is stored in 3 device registers and we can read it out.
 You can then use the frequency error to adjust the frequency of the receiver.

 You might have an initial frequency error of 2000hz and AFC can reduce it to 100hz or so.
 However whilst the AFC functionality can keep transmitter and receiver close together when reception is working, if the transmitter and receiver are to far apart in frequency for reception to work in the first place then AFC cannot operate to correct for the frequency differences.
 Some form of manual intervention is needed to allow reception to start, possibly by initiating communication initially at a higher bandwidth.